TomasMikula/libretto/README.md

 The goal for now is to present a different approach to concurrent programming and to excite a small number of enthusiasts to play with it, explore it and push it further.

-The expectaion is that people will find the Libretto approach worthwhile regardless of unstable API, non-existent ecosystem of libraries, flawed proof-of-concept implementation, cumbersome point-free notation, or unknown performance characteristics.
+The expectation is that people will find the Libretto approach worthwhile regardless of unstable API, non-existent ecosystem of libraries, flawed proof-of-concept implementation, cumbersome point-free notation, or unknown performance characteristics.